 When you borrow money to buy goods, the lender will often take out a ‘security’ over those goods.
 This gives the lender a right to repossess and sell the goods in certain situations.

-- The lender must send the debtor a default notice giving 30 days to fix the default.
+- The lender must send you a default notice giving you at least 30 days to fix the overdue payment

 - If the default is fixed within this 30-day period, the lender must not repossess the goods.

 - If the default is not fixed within this 30-day period, the lender may take steps to repossess the goods.

 A lender or their agent (someone acting on behalf of the lender) must not enter residential property to repossess the goods unless they are authorised: